Tom Pyatt: Professional

 On May 24, 2016, the Ottawa Senators signed him to a one-year, two-way contract valued at $800,000 in the NHL and $200,000 in the AHL.
 This resulted in Pyatt being reunited with head coach Guy Boucher for the third time, who previously coached Pyatt when he was with both the Hamilton Bulldogs and Tampa Bay Lightning.

 On June 26, 2017, Pyatt agreed to a two-year contract extension with the Senators worth $2.2 million.

 In the 2018–19 season, while in the final year of his contract with the Senators, Pyatt regressed in posting just 2 assists in 37 games before he was placed on waivers on January 1, 2019.
 After clearing waivers, he was assigned to the AHL, however before he could report he was traded by the Senators, along with Mike McKenna and a 2019 sixth round pick, to the Vancouver Canucks in exchange for Anders Nilsson and Darren Archibald on January 2, 2019.
 He was assigned to continue in the AHL with affiliate, the Utica Comets.
 Adding a veteran presence with the Comets, Pyatt contributed offensively with 6 goals and 19 points in 36 games.

 At the 2019 NHL Entry Draft, on June 22, 2019, Pyatt's NHL rights were included in a trade by the Canucks to the San Jose Sharks for an exchange of draft selections and Francis Perron.
 Un-signed by the Sharks, Pyatt returned to Europe as a free agent in securing a one-year contract with Swedish club, Skellefteå AIK of the SHL, on July 26, 2019.

 On February 6, 2020, Pyatt parted ways with Skelleftea AIK to join the SC Rapperswil-Jona Lakers in the National League (NL) for the remainder of the season.
 He played 8 regular season games with the team, putting up 3 points, before becoming a free agent.
 Pyatt eventually retired from professional hockey following his short stint with the Lakers.

 Personal life

 Pyatt has two brothers, including Taylor Pyatt, a former NHL player.

 He married his longtime girlfriend, Mallory, in the summer of 2015.

-Pyatt and his wife Mallory had their first baby in December 2020.
+They had their first baby in December 2020.